chenzhiwei/linux/opensource-solution/README.md

 ## Bug & Tracking

 Bugzilla, which is a "Defect Tracking System" or "Bug-Tracking System".
 Defect Tracking Systems allow individual or groups of developers to keep track of outstanding bugs in their product effectively.

+## Git hosting

+Gitlab is a good opensource solution for Git hosting, it is very like Github.
+I am very like it.